The GamesLab at Paderborn University

 2nd Paderborn Game Lab GameJam

-GamesLab in the winter semester 2024/2025: 7 successful GameJam results
+GamesLab in winter semester 2024/2025: 7 successful GameJam results

 2D Art Department